beancount/ledger2beancount/docs/installation.md

 # Installation

-ledger2beancount is a Perl script and relies on the following Perl
+ledger2beancount is a Perl script and relies on the following modules:
-modules:

 * `Config::Onion`
 * `Date::Calc`